-- 1. Related Vehicle Equipment: Lights, Sirens, computer connectivity/mounting station for newer units and replacement for discolored/faded light, broken sirens or computer connectivity/mounting station.
-For vehicles described below performing 100% MCSAP activities.
+- 1. Related Vehicle Equipment: Lights, Sirens, Docking Stations for newer units and replacement for discolored/faded light, broken sirens or docking stations.
+For vehicle described below performing 100% MCSAP activities.
 Approximately \$5,500.00 per vehicle.
 Any costs over grant amount will be borne by the MOE (\$5,000.00 estimated). - 2.
-Vehicles: Three (3) SUVs to replace other vehicles which are constantly out for repairs (vehicles from 2004 and 2013); and in conformance with Puerto Rico's General Services Administration's vehicle replacement regulations.
-Performing 100% MCSAP activities.(\$32,500.00 each).
+Vehicles: Two (2) SUVs to start replacing other vehicles which are constantly out for repairs. \$32,500.00 each